The ‘pleaching’ of trees is a traditional practice of pruning a tree to form horizontal tiers of lateral growth.

 Pleached trees look in keeping with the most traditional English garden, but have found a new niche in more modern gardens where a lack of privacy is so often a problem.
 They will create a leafy screen which will effectively and inoffensively block off intrusive windows from neighboring properties.

 Now even more popular than traditional ‘pleached’ trees are ‘full screens’.
-In principle they are very similar except that instead of traditional tiers ‘full screens’ have a full framework of foliage creating a much more effective screen – see e-brochure opposite for more details.
+In principle they are very similar except that instead of traditional tiers ‘full screens’ have a full framework of foliage creating a much more effective screen – see information brochure below for more details.

 For more information about Pleached trees visit the RHS website.